Michael J. Fox powerfully describes the challenges associated with the variability of his medication in a recent NPR Interview.

 platform is uniquely able to deliver the required large precise dose to the deep lung for rapid and predictable L-dopa absorption using a simple breath-actuated inhaler that has been shown to be easy for Parkinson’s patients to use.

 A Phase 1 study in healthy volunteers showed that CVT-301 rapidly achieved target L-dopa plasma levels with a pharmacokinetic (PK) profile supportive of its therapeutic potential.
-The recently completed Phase 2a double blind placebo controlled dose finding study (CVT-301-002) recapitulated the PK profile in patients, produced rapid and durable improvement in motor function when administered to patients in the OFF state, and was generally safe and well tolerated at all doses tested.
-Civitas is currently conducting a Phase 2b study to evaluate the efficacy and safety of CVT-301 in treating emergent OFF episodes during one month of continued use.
-Data from the ongoing Phase 2b study is expected in the first half of 2014.
+The Phase 2a double blind placebo controlled dose finding study (CVT-301-002) recapitulated the PK profile in patients, produced rapid and durable improvement in motor function when administered to patients in the OFF state, and was generally safe and well tolerated at all doses tested.
+Civitas has completed enrollment of a Phase 2b study to evaluate the efficacy and safety of CVT-301 in treating emergent OFF episodes during one month of continued use, with data expected by the end of the first quarter of this year.

 CVT-301 clinical studies conducted to date have been funded in part by grants from The Michael J. Fox Foundation for Parkinson’s Research.